 - Find something rewarding and enjoyable to do with your extra time so you aren’t tempted to fill it with mindless scrolling.

-I’ll probably do a follow-up to this in a few months to see how things develop, and I’d love to hear from anyone else who has tried this about how you have experienced the switch to digital minimalism.
+Check out my 6 months of Digital Minimalism update to see how things develop, and I’d love to hear from anyone else who has tried this about how you have experienced the switch to digital minimalism.